Your Name: William “Billy” D. Almond, FASLA

 Today, Wilfred handed off the torch to his son, Brian who oversees the operations of WPL while Billy and Buddy Pritchard run their divisions.
 WPL takes great pride in our old fashioned work ethic and apply it to improving the design and implementation process.
 The benefits to their clients include creative design and quality service, tailored to their needs.

-Describe what your company does: WPL is a multi-discipline firm comprised of landscape architecture, civil engineering and surveying services for Federal, State, Municipal and Private Clients.
+Describe what your company does: WPL is a multi-discipline firm comprised of landscape architecture, site engineering and surveying services for Federal, State, Municipal and Private Clients.
 The scope of these projects range from studies and designs for such land developments as schools, urban design , master plans, multi and single family residential projects, commercial site plans, institutional site development, industrial parks and residential landscape design.

 Anything extraordinary/unique that your company does: WPL is a green sustainable site design practice.
 WPL is made up of a cohesive team of surveyors, landscape architects, and engineers who are passionate about what they do and create.
 The WPL team is very involved in the Virginia Beach community and strives to serve the community and their customers to their best abilities.
 WPL is known as the “hometown” firm who will roll their sleeves up and help get projects down from start to finish.
 A prime example is JT’s Grommet Island Park, which is the first of its kind in the U.S. The park provides access to the beach but also serves as an ornamental setting and playground.
 Among the key features are handicapped-accessible play structures, special wheelchairs for the sand, soft play sculptures, shaded and non-shaded seating, decks and safe play surfaces.

 Currently, WPL is working with the Chesapeake Bay Foundation on the one of the first Living Building Challenge certified net zero water waste and energy buildings in the US named the Brock Environmental Center at Pleasure House Point in Virginia Beach.
 The aim is to save the Bay’s waterways through education, restoration and advocacy.
-WPL was fortunate to be able to do the surveying, civil engineering, master and site planning for the 122 acres that the site encompasses.
+WPL was fortunate to be able to do the surveying, site engineering, master and site planning for the 122 acres that the site encompasses.
 This project will truly be a legacy project for the WPL team.

 Given your business expertise and the nature of what you do, what advice (whether general or specific) can you offer to the residents of your neighborhood?